prathyusha-ak/Distance_calculator/README.md

 - `docker-compose.yml` - Orchestrates all services

 ## Stopping the Application
-Run the command below in the terminal: docker-compose down
+Run the following commands in the terminal: docker-compose down